anniehedgpeth/anniehedgpeth.github.io/_posts/2016-11-08-inspec-basics-10.markdown

 # Make mysql password attribute configurable

 So I still needed a different password for each environment that I ran this on, right?
-So this hardcoded yaml wasn't gonna cut it.
+So this hard-coded yaml wasn't gonna cut it.
 I needed a different yaml for each environment.
 Enter the erb and rakefile.
 I created a template that builds this yaml each time for me.

 If you haven't used an `erb` before, it's basically a template that creates files for you.
 You have to run a `rake` command before you run your InSpec profile so that your desired file, in this case, our `attributes.yml`, is generated from the `erb`.